 - Salary

-- · Bonus schemes and performance-related pay
+- Bonus schemes and performance-related pay

-- Reimbursement of expenses
+- · Reimbursement of expenses

 - More generous expenses business travel in first or business class, or a better quality hotel on business trips

-- · Pension provision
+- Pension provision

-- · Life assurance and/or healthcare
+- Life assurance and/or healthcare

 - Mobile phone, including smartphones, such as iPhones and BlackBerrys

-- · Childcare
+- Childcare

-- · Salary sacrifice options
+- Salary sacrifice options

-- · Share incentive arrangements
+- Share incentive arrangements

 - Choice of a company car or additional salary and reimbursement of car expenses for business travel in your own car

 - Contributions to the additional costs of working at home

 - Other benefits including, for example, an annual function costing not more than £150 (including VAT) per head, or long service awards.

-Although most benefits are fully taxable, some attract specific tax breaks.
-Combining benefits with a properly arranged salary sacrifice can mean substantial savings for both employer and employee.
+Most benefits are fully taxable, but some attract specific tax breaks.
+Combining benefits with a properly arranged salary sacrifice can mean considerable savings for both employer and employee.

-Getting the package right can be very beneficial - especially for those with income of more than £100,000 who will lose their personal allowances.
-Talk to us if you fall into this marginal category.
+If you get the package right, it can be very beneficial - especially for those with income of more than £100,000 who will lose their personal allowances.
+If you fall into this marginal category, please talk to us to find out how we can help.

-Travel and subsistence claims
+Travel and subsistence